Freight Carrier & Broker Operations Platform

-Enterprise carrier portal designed to centralize load tenders, real-time visibility, compliance documents, and settlements in a single experience.
-As Lead Senior UI/UX Designer, I owned the end-to-end lifecycle— from discovery and journey mapping to Figma system, accessibility, and analytics instrumentation.
+Enterprise carrier portal built to unify load tenders, real-time freight visibility, compliance documentation, and settlements into one seamless experience.
+As the Lead Senior UI/UX Designer, I guided the full product lifecycle—from discovery and workflow mapping to Figma system creation, accessibility standards, and analytics instrumentation.

 RoleLead Senior UI/UX Designer (research → launch)